 John, his wife Keri, 46, and their daughter, 14-year-old Alyssa, were en route to a basketball game at the Mamba Academy with Kobe Bryant and his 13-year-old daughter, Gianna, when the helicopter crashed.
 Also on board were Sarah and Payton Chester, assistant coach Christina Mauser and pilot Ara Zobayan.
 Newly released 911 calls highlight how bad the weather and fog was that day.

-The Orange Coast College baseball team opened its season as scheduled two days later and celebrated the family.
+The Orange Coast College baseball team opened its season as scheduled two days later and honored the family.

 The couple has a teenage daughter, Alexis, and their son, J.J., is a scout with the Boston Red Sox.